 Eligibility

-All UW-Madison faculty, staff and students are eligible to apply.
+All UW-Madison faculty, staff, and students are eligible to apply.

 Students and Postdoctoral fellows: Undergraduate students are strongly encouraged to consider applying for the Morgridge Center for Public Service Wisconsin Idea Fellowships as an alternative to the Baldwin grants.
 However, all student grant proposals submitted to the Baldwin Committee will receive full consideration.

-Seed Grant Criteria and Funding
+Seed Grant Funding

 The number of projects funded each year is determined by the annual income from the Baldwin Wisconsin Idea Endowment.

-• Project Start Date: On or after July 1, 2024
+- Project Start Date: On or after July 1, 2026

 Submit Proposals Online